CoreyThuro/BmoreFreeStoreApp/README.md

-This is an application for a nonexistant Store in Baltimore.
+This is an application for a non-existent Store in Baltimore.

 Technologies used: